Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Introduction

 \subsection{Machine learned effective property forecasting}

 Machine-learning-based surrogates for homogenization are now widely explored.
 Approaches range from regression on hand-crafted descriptors (e.g., morphological statistics, correlation measures, or spectral features)~\cite{lissner2019,Prifling2021,lissner2024} to deep convolutional networks ingesting microstructure images or volumes directly~\cite{Aldakheel2023,Nguyen2025-cn,Heider2025-il}.
 They have been used to predict scalar effective properties~\cite{Prifling2021}, full elasticity tensors~\cite{EIDEL2023115741}, and even local fields~\cite{Bhattacharya2024,NGUYEN2026106418}.
 In parallel, data-driven paradigms in computational mechanics~\cite{Farhat2022,Linden2023,Klein2025} have demonstrated that learned constitutive maps can replace or augment traditional phenomenological models, enabling faster simulations and design.
-Furthermore, these works have demonstrated the need to incorporate physical constraints into the surrogates to leverage data efficiency, robustness, and out-of-data prediction accuracy.
-On the design side, several works now combine surrogates with generative models~\cite{Bastek2023-qt}, optimization~\cite{Rassloff2025,Otto2025-gt,Rosenkranz2025-ej}, learned inverse mappings~\cite{Kumar2020-vq}, or autoencoders~\cite{Zheng2023-gv} to tackle inverse problems, where one seeks microstructures or process parameters that achieve targeted effective responses.
+Furthermore, these works have demonstrated the need to incorporate physical constraints into surrogate models to improve data efficiency, robustness, and out-of-sample prediction accuracy.
+On the design side, several works now combine surrogates with generative models~\cite{Bastek2023-qt}, optimization~\cite{Rassloff2025, Otto2025-gt,Rosenkranz2025-ej}, learned inverse mappings~\cite{Kumar2020-vq}, or autoencoders~\cite{Zheng2023-gv} to tackle inverse problems, where one seeks microstructures or process parameters that achieve targeted effective responses.